Haminoeoidea

 Haminoeoidea is a taxonomic superfamily of small sea snails or bubble shells, marine opisthobranch gastropod mollusks in the clade Cephalaspidea, the headshield slugs and bubble snails.

-These cephalaspideans do have distinct anatomical and morphological characteristics, but unfortunately many species were described only from empty shells.
+These cephalaspideans do have distinct anatomical and morphological characteristics, but many species were described only from empty shells.
 For proper clarification of the taxonomy, those species still need the research necessary to provide a good description of the external and internal anatomy of the living animal.

 Description of live animal

 The soft parts of the animals can retract completely or partially into their shells, and yet this offers them scant protection, because the aperture is rather wide and there is no operculum.
 Furthermore, the shell is very fragile and can easily be crushed by a predator.

 The cephalic shield of most species in this superfamily has two hind lobes that lie back on the front of the shell.
 The black eyes are usually buried just beneath the surface of the head.